vukics/cppqed/doc/installationGuide.markdown

 # Mac OS X {#installationguidemacos}

-Compilation of C++QED under Mac OS X is straightforward once you have installed the developoment toolchain and the prerequisite libraries (tested under Mac Os X Mavericks).
+Compilation of C++QED under Mac OS X 10.9 is straightforward once you have installed XCode and the prerequisite libraries.
+If you do not intend to use XCode for development, it is sufficient to install only the development command line tools.

-## Development Toolchain

-The toolchain can be obtained from the [Apple Developer site] (https://developer.apple.com/downloads) (you need to register an Apple ID).
+XCode can be obtained from the [Apple Developer site] (https://developer.apple.com/downloads) (you need to register an Apple ID).

 ## Prerequisite Libraries

 The easiest way to satisfy the dependencies is to use [Homebrew] (http://mxcl.github.com/homebrew), a package manager for Mac Os X.
+Unfortunately Boost cannot be compiled with Homebrew and Apple's Clang compiler in Mac Os X 10.8.
+It might still be possible to install a different compiler and succeed, but this is not tested.

 1. Install [Homebrew](http://mxcl.github.com/homebrew) and don't forget to run `brew update` afterwards.

-2. Install GSL, %CMake, Mercurial and Git:
+2. Install prerequisites:

-    brew install gsl cmake mercurial git
+       brew install libtool autoconf automake gsl cmake mercurial

-3. Install boost:
+3. Install Boost (this works in Mac Os X 10.9 but not 10.8):

-    brew install boost --with-c++11
+       brew install boost --c++11

-If you want to use the Python parts of C++QED (testsuite and Python wrapper), you also need NumPy and Scipy for Mac Os X. After installing the required libraries, continue \ref cppqed_cmake "as usual" building the project with %CMake.
+4. If you want to use the Python parts of C++QED (testsuite and Python wrapper), you also need NumPy and Scipy for Mac Os X:

+       brew tap Homebrew/python
+       brew install scipy

+If you installed Scipy, follow the instructions to add `/usr/local/lib/python2.7/site-packages` to your `PYTHONPATH`.
+After installing the required libraries, continue \ref cppqed_cmake "as usual" building the project with %CMake.

 [cmake-registry]: http://www.cmake.org/Wiki/CMake/Tutorials/Package_Registry